Analyst-Joan/US-Superstore-Sales-Performance/README.md

 **7. Support Data-Driven Decision-Making**
 - Provide actionable insights to guide pricing, inventory, regional targeting, and logistics.
 - Empower business managers to optimize strategies for profitability and growth.

+ ## Key Questions Answered
+1. What are the overall sales and profit figures?
+2. Which segments and product categories drive or drag performance?
+3. Which states or cities are underperforming or excelling?
+4. How do product sub-categories differ in terms of sales and profit?
+5. What are the risks of discounting or over-ordering on profitability?
+6. Which shipping modes affect cost efficiency?
+7. Which customer segment + shipping method combinations reduce profitability?
+8. What are the most and least profitable products?
+9. Where are we losing money despite high product movement?
+10. How can shipping and pricing strategies be optimized by region or segment?

 ## Skills/Concepts applied
 -	Cleaning/Validation in Power Query